 On February 1, 2016, we completed the acquisition of My Rounding Solutions, LLC ("MyRounding"), a Denver, Colorado-based firm specializing in digital health solutions to improve patient care.
-The MyRounding application is designed to standardize, automate and track rounding activity, allowing nurses and staff to improve the care and experience of patients in real time.
+The MyRounding application is designed to standardize, automate, and track rounding activity, allowing nurses and staff to improve the care and experience of patients in real time.
 The addition of MyRounding expands the integration of our software and consulting solutions and strengthens our transformation services for healthcare providers.
-This acquisition was not significant to our consolidated financial statements.
 The results of operations of MyRounding have been included in our consolidated financial statements and the results of operations of our Huron Healthcare segment from the date of acquisition.